The Shreveport Observatory

 The Shreveport Observatory is located 8 miles south of Shreveport, Louisiana on Hwy.
 175. It was originally built by the Shreveport-Bossier Astronomical Society, Inc. in 1964, later donated to the Caddo Parish School System.

 This facility has been used by many organizations in Shreveport for astronomical classes and public programs.
-These organizations include LSU-Shreveport (astronomy classes), Centenary College (astronomy classes), and the Shreveport-Bossier Astronomical Society, Inc. (free public star parties).
+These organizations include LSU-Shreveport (astronomy classes), Centenary College (astronomy classes), and the Shreveport-Bossier Astronomical Society, Inc. (free public observing nights).

 The dome contains a 14 inch Meade SCT.
-The flat-top building contains a 6 inch refractor.
+The flat-top building on the right contains a 6 inch refractor.

 6 inch Refractor